nowlenaustin/DnD-Character-Creator/README.md

 [GitHub website page](https://nowlenaustin.github.io/DnD-Character-Creator/)

-## To Run the executable and Not download the files
+## To Download the Installer File
-Click [here](https://github.com/nowlenaustin/DnD-Character-Creator/raw/master/Prototype.zip) link to download the current prototype and move the "Exe Builds" folder wherever you like.
+Click [here](https://github.com/nowlenaustin/DnD-Character-Creator/raw/master/Prototype.exe) to download the current prototype.
+Run the exe file and it will install itself.
 > NOTE: You need everything inside the folder for it to work properly.
 Do not move the "Dnd Character Creator.exe" file to outside the folder as it won't be able to access and create your pdf file for your character.
 You may however create a shortcut to the "Dnd Character Creator.exe" file.

 Characters created using the "Dnd Character Creator.exe" file will be output as a PDF in the "Character Sheets" folder within the "Exe Builds" folder.